 If you would like additional information about the latest areas of research regarding nasal cavity and paranasal sinus cancer, explore these related items that will take you outside of this guide:

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.